sanderwood/melodyt5/README.md

    ```
 4. **Download Pre-trained MelodyT5 Weights (Optional)**

    For those interested in starting with pre-trained models, MelodyT5 weights are available on [Hugging Face](https://huggingface.co/sander-wood/melodyt5/blob/main/weights.pth).
-This step is optional but recommended for users looking to leverage the model's capabilities without training from scratch.

 ## Usage

 - `config.py`: Configuration settings for training and inference.
 - `inference.py`: Perform inference tasks (e.g., generation and harmonization) using trained models.
 - `prompt.txt`: Text file containing the prompt to specify a task and its input for the model.
-- `random_model.py`: Script for creating random weights to initialize the model when using MelodyT5's patch-level encoder and decoder with shared weights.
+- `random_model.py`: Use this script to initialize the model with random weights when `SHARE_WEIGHTS = TRUE` in `config.py` (default setting).
 - `train.py`: Script for training the MelodyT5 model.
 - `utils.py`: Utility functions supporting model operations and data processing.